Skin Cancer , Mole Mapping And Cosmetic Mole Removal

-Mole mapping involves a specialized computer taking photos of your entire body and then combining these photos into a complete image of your body to record the location and size of your moles.
+Mole mapping involves taking photos of your entire body and then combining these photos into a complete image of your body to record the location and size of your moles.
 This baseline image is then compared to your whole body photograph during your follow-up visit.

 How long will it take and what to expect?